filipealva/Cepp/README.md

 I've made it open-source to share with the people the way that I used Swift to make this application.

 *P.S: This is my first application written in Swift, and it was written when Swift had 5 months of life.
-I've learnt a lot after I wrote it and I hope to refactor this project to share with you a better way to write it with Swift soon.*
+I've learned a lot after I wrote it and I hope to refactor this project to share with you a better way to write it with Swift soon.*

 Feel free to submit a pull request if you have any improvement to sugest.
 If you have a feedback or wants to talk with me you can send me an e-mail: ofilipealvarenga [at] gmail.com :)